irake99/k8sup/README.md

 <pre>
 Options:
+-n, --network=NETINFO        SubnetID/Mask or Host IP address or NIC name
+                             e. g.
+"192.168.11.0/24" or "192.168.11.1"
--i, --ip=IPADDR           Host IP address (Required) -c, --cluster=CLUSTER_ID  Join a specified cluster
+                             or "eth0" (Required option) -c, --cluster=CLUSTER_ID     Join a specified cluster
--n, --new                 Force to start a new cluster -p, --proxy               Force to run as etcd and k8s proxy -h, --help                This help text
+    --new                    Force to start a new cluster -p, --proxy                  Force to run as etcd and k8s proxy -h, --help                   This help text
 </pre>

 <pre>